 Management reviews a variety of key performance indicators including revenue, segment operating income and margins, earnings per share, order growth, and backlog, some of which are non-GAAP.
 In addition, we consider certain measures to be useful to management and investors when evaluating our operating performance for the periods presented.
 These measures provide a tool for evaluating our ongoing operations and management of assets from period to period.
 This information can assist investors in assessing our financial performance and measures our ability to generate capital for deployment among competing strategic alternatives and initiatives, including, but not limited to, acquisitions, dividends, and share repurchases.
-These metrics, however, are not measures of financial performance a substitute for measures determined in accordance with GAAP.
+These metrics, however, are not measures of financial performance under accounting principles generally accepted in the United States of America (GAAP) and should not be considered a substitute for measures determined in accordance with GAAP.
 We consider the following non-GAAP measures, which may not be comparable to similarly titled measures reported by other companies, to be key performance indicators: